 In 2020 UKK made an agreement with the The Association of Danish Museums (ODM), Danish Artists Association (BKF) and Danish Artists Union (DBF) on recommendations for minimum fees for exhibitions at museums

 UKK – Organisation for Artists, Curators, and Art Mediators has together with ODM (The Association of Danish Museums), BKF (Danish Visual Artists) and DBF (Danish Artists Union) entered into an agreement on recommended minimum remuneration for artists’ exhibitions at museums in September 2020.
+In autumn 2022, UKK in collaboration with DBF and BKF has sent out a questionnaire to our members to evaluate the agreement, their agreement will then be renegotiated with all parties over the autumn.
 Review and download the agreements here.

 UKK recognises the agreement as an important step towards better working conditions for artists in the art field in Denmark.
 We consider the agreement to be a concrete way of introducing a wage standard, as well as the basis for further unionising and creating solidarity between art workers, when it comes to regulating our wages in the art industry.